European Solidarity Corps in Germany

 In 2018 the European Solidarity Corps has replaced the European Voluntary Service (EVS).
 However, you may still be able to find information about the EVS on some websites.

-The European Solidarity Corps (ECS) is a programme initiated by the European Union that gives young people ages 18-30 years the chance to work as a volunteer for a time period between 2 and 12 months.
+The European Solidarity Corps (ESC) is a programme initiated by the European Union that gives young people ages 18-30 years the chance to volunteer for a time period between 2 and 12 months.
 The ESC brings together young people to build a more inclusive society, supporting vulnerable people and responding to societal challenges.
 It offers an inspiring and empowering experience for young people who want to help, learn and develop.
-The participation is open to young people from the European Union member states and partner countries.
-You can find out whether or not your country is part of the ESC in the ESC-FAQs at the question “Who can join the European Solidarity Corps?”.
+The participation is open to young people from the European Union and certain partner countries.

 To participate in the ESC, you need both a supporting organisation in your home country and a host organisation in Germany.
-It’s easiest if you start by looking for a sending organisation, because generally sending organisations are happy to assist their volunteers in searching for a suitable host organization.
-If you have found both organisations, one of the two will file the application for the funding for your ESC project with the national agency.
+It’s easiest if you start by looking for a sending organisation, because generally sending organisations are happy to assist their volunteers in searching for a suitable host organisation.
+If you have found both organisations, one of the two will request the funding for your ESC project with their national agency.

-Further information on the ESC in general and on the application process is available on the website of the European Youth Portal.
+Further information on the ESC and on the application process is available on the European Youth Portal.